IgorCoraine/TIA_Add-In_VCI_Git_Connector/README.md

 git push
 ```
 >A commit message will be requested on a pop-up<br>
->Returns succesfull or error message on a pop-up
+>Returns successful or error message on a pop-up<br>
 >**It is necessary to add remote origin first**

 ---